What are your rates for 1-to-1 coaching?

 I’m looking for a more straightforward singing lesson, do you have any recommendations?

-If you are interested in a more ‘typical’ singing lesson or studio experience, we are friends with, and think very highly of, the women that run each of these studios, and can’t recommend them highly enough.
-Each of these other super amazing studios offers all kinds of singing lessons, workshops, performance opportunities and community events at a variety of price points.
+If you are interested in a more ‘typical’ singing lesson or studio experience, I highly recommend these studios.
+Each of them offers all kinds of singing lessons, workshops, performance opportunities and community events at a variety of price points.

 I’m looking for straightforward public speaking lessons, do you have any recommendations?